laratoolbox/responder/README.md

 }
 ```

-Or you can use `ResponderException`
+Also you have `ResponderException` that you can throw it any time required.

 ```php
 throw new \LaraToolbox\Responder\Exceptions\ResponderException(
     \LaraToolbox\Responder\ResponseCodes::ERROR,